-We refer to sections 8.5 Share Capital and 8.6 Financial Debt for the changes in the relations with the shareholders.
+We refer to notes 8.6 Share Capital and Share Premium and 8.7 Financial debts / net debt for the changes in the relations with the shareholders.

 There exist no other relations with the shareholders as those described in the sections above.